In an effort to keep children safe in your ministry, here are 3 things you need to know about check-in systems.

 2. Check-in processes are brief.

 Some fear that by implementing a check-in system, too much time is being taken out of Sunday school.
-In his article Check ‘Em In and Out, David Posthuma talks about one horror story where a family had to wait 35 minutes to get their three children checked in.
+In his article What You Need to Know About Check In and Check Out, David Posthuma talks about one horror story where a family had to wait 35 minutes to get their three children checked in.
 But that doesn’t have to be the case.
 David shares some tips to make check-in systems quick and effective.

 3. Not all professional check-in systems are the same.